-Moving On To Darwin is Charles Darwin School's summer transition club.
-The week-long club provides an opportunity for 80 students to take part in a range of fun activities during the first week of the summer holidays.
+Moving On To Darwin is Charles Darwin School's summer transition club, providing the opportunity for 80 students to take part in a range of fun activities during the first week of the summer holidays.
 The activities are mostly school-based and are run by Charles Darwin teachers, many of whom will be teaching the students in September.
 The main aims of the club are for students to have fun, make friends and to feel comfortable within their new school environment.
 Activities may include Cooking, Art, ICT, Languages, team building and sports.